This topic describes how to customize the functionality of Power Core using ON-AIR Designer.

 First Steps

 ON-AIR Designer starts automatically at the end of the software installation procedure.
 It can also be started from the desktop icon or Windows START menu.
-You can check the version of ON-AIR Designer while the software is starting.

 Please click on the links above for full instructions.